awsdocs/aws-config-developer-guide/doc_source/authorize-aggregator-account-console.md

 1. For **Aggregator account**, type the 12\-digit account ID of an aggregator account\.

-1. For **Aggregator region**, choose the AWS regions where aggregator account is allowed to collect AWS Config configuration and compliance data\.
+1. For **Aggregator region**, choose the AWS Regions where aggregator account is allowed to collect AWS Config configuration and compliance data\.

 1. Choose **Add authorization** to confirm your selection\.